-Note: In this website, Japanese names are given in the Japanese order: family-name first.
+Note: In this website, Japanese names are given in the Japanese order: family name first.

 My major publications include Netsuke (Kadokawa, 2015), Contemporary Netsuke: the Kinsey Collection(Chiba City Museum of Art, 2001, as translator), and Matsuda Gonroku’s Book of Urushi: Japanese Lacquerware from a Master (Japan Library, 2019, as co-translator).

-As a student, I loved studying English so much that I wanted to be a linguist.
+As a student, I loved studying English so much so that I wanted to be a linguist.
 After obtaining a master’s degree in English Studies at the Dokkyo University in Japan, I enrolled in the Graduate School of the University of Alberta, Canada.
-My plan was to get a PhD in linguistics in five years.
+My plan was to get a PhD in linguistics after five years.

 However, being in a completely different environment, I realized how rare and interesting my position was.
 There were many linguists who were fluent in both English and Japanese, while there was almost no one who was born and raised in the family of a netsuke artist who was able to communicate in English.